seknox/trasa/website/docs/services/ssh/ssh.md

 #### Host Certificates

-User certificates are used to authenticate ssh servers.
+Host certificates are used to authenticate ssh servers (hosts).

 TRASA proxy will automatically validate host keys and certificates when accessing through TRASA proxy.